rquimbey/PurePowerShell/content/posts/hv-vss/index.md

 This script is focusing on a VSS backup of a CSV.
 If there is demand (open requests in GIT), I will add logging, error checking, and an event lookup that backup succeeded.
 If there is demand for both mounting (expose in VSS) or restore, I can add those functions as well but I have found in production these are seldom used.

 With the script, open as administrator a PowerShell session and use Import-Module on the filename.
 Next initiate a VSS backup by simply passing the path to the CSV as the path parameter.
+The script can be found here: https://github.com/rquimbey/scripts/blob/main/hv.ps1

     For Example: New-VSSHVBackup -Path "C:\clusterstorage\volume1"